devantler/homelab/README.md

 ### Prerequisites

+- [yq](https://github.com/mikefarah/yq) for validating YAML files.
+- [kubeconform](https://github.com/yannh/kubeconform) for validating Kubernetes manifests.
 - [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - [Flux2 CLI](https://fluxcd.io/docs/installation/#install-the-flux-cli)
 - [k3d](https://k3d.io/#installation) for dev/CI
 - Any cluster provider for **sandbox**, **staging**, and **production**

 ### Local Setup

+> [!NOTE]
+> The repo includes a few scripts for bootstrapping, destroying and validating the manifest files.
+All scripts have been made runnable from VSCode tasks or run configurations.
+So if you are using VSCode, you can find and run all scripts from the Run and Debug tab, or by searching for `Tasks: Run Task` in the command palette.

 To get started, you need to create a separate branch to work on your increments.
 Doing so allows you to bootstrap the local cluster, such that Flux2 can sync any changes you push to the branch.